European Train Control System: Limited Supervision

 Whereas ETCS L1 Full Supervision requires supervision to be provided at every signal, ETCS L1 Limited Supervision allows for only a part of the signals to be included, thus allowing to tailor the installation of equipment, only to points of the network where the increase in functionality justifies the cost.
 Formally, this is possible for all ETCS levels, but it is currently only applied with Level 1.
 As supervision is not provided at every signal, this implies that cab signalling is not available and the driver must still look out for trackside signals.
 For this reason, the level of safety is not as high, as not all signals are included and there is still reliance on the driver seeing and respecting the trackside signalling.
-Studies have shown that ETCS L1 LS has the same capacity as plain Level 1 FS for half the cost.
-Cost advantages come from reduced efforts necessary for calibrating, configuring and designing the track equipment and ETCS telegrams.
-Another advantage is, that Limited Supervision has little requirements for the underlying interlocking, hence it can be applied even on lines with mechanical interlockings as long as LEUs can read respective signal aspects.
-In contrast Level 2 requires to replace older interlockings with electronic or digital interlockings.
-That has led to railway operators pushing for the inclusion of Limited Supervision into the ETCS Baseline 3.
-Although interoperable according to TSI, implementations of Limited Supervision are much more diverse than other ETCS modes, e.g. functionality of L1LS in Germany is strongly based on PZB principles of operation and common signal distances.

 Limited Supervision mode was proposed by RFF/SNCF (France) based on a proposal by SBB (Switzerland).
 Several years later a steering group was announced in spring 2004.
 After the UIC workshop on 30 June 2004 it was agreed that UIC should produce a FRS document as the first step.
 The resulting proposal was distributed to the eight administrations that were identified: ÖBB (Austria), SNCB/NMBS (Belgium), BDK (Denmark), DB Netze (Germany), RFI (Italy), CFR (Romania), Network Rail (UK) and SBB (Switzerland).
 After 2004 German Deutsche Bahn took over the responsibility for the change request.

 In Switzerland the Federal Office of Transport (BAV) announced in August 2011 that beginning with 2018 the Eurobalise-based EuroZUB/EuroSignum signalling will be switched to Level 1 Limited Supervision.
 High-speed lines are already using ETCS Level 2.
 The north–south corridor should be switched to ETCS by 2015 according to international contracts regarding the TEN-T Corridor-A from Rotterdam to Genova (European backbone).
 But it is delayed and will be used with December 2017 timetable change.